-Mel Blake is Managing Director of Stern Speakers, a lecture agency representing thought leaders with provocative ideas and expertise about the future of business, science, and society.
-Stern Speakers connects companies and organizations with leading visionaries and social change agents shaping the future of business and welfare of the world.
+Mel Blake is Principal at Stern Strategy Group, a lecture agency representing thought leaders with provocative ideas and expertise about the future of business, science, and society.
+Stern Strategy Group connects companies and organizations with leading visionaries and social change agents shaping the future of business and welfare of the world.
 He brings 30 years of corporate executive, advisory, and talent management experience to the job.
 Mel was Executive Vice President and Managing Director at BankBoston Corporation, where he was a member of the Corporate Working Committee, the bank’s executive policy and decision-making body.
 He has also served as Chief of Staff at FleetBoston Financial, and Managing Director for Ecommerce Development, concentrating on business-to-business markets.
 Prior to his corporate positions, he was a Vice President at the MAC Group, a management consulting firm based in Cambridge MA.
 He holds a BA in Economics from Wesleyan University (CT) and earned an MBA from the Yale School of Management.
 Mel is also a contributor to the business press, both in print and on-line.

 Eric Breissinger YC '89

 Vice President, North America Family Care, Procter & Gamble